LispCookbook/cl-cookbook/process.md

 threads — it relies entirely on the underlying implementation to do so.

-On there other hand, it does provide some useful extra features in its own abstractions over the lower-level threads.
+On the other hand, it does provide some useful extra features in its own abstractions over the lower-level threads.

 Also, you can see from the demo programs that a lot of the Bordeaux